DevScope/powerbi-powershell-modules/README.md

 # PowerBIPS.psm1

-A powershell module for the new PowerBI developer REST API’s.
+A PowerShell module for the new PowerBI developer REST APIs.

 Samples of usage at: